 I had the pleasure of meeting Laura on my visit to Garrison Creek Cellars in Walla Walla during the 2019 harvest and got to see her in action – punching down what will become the 2019 Syrah vintage.
 She even let me have a quick turn and holy moly, talk about an upper body workout!
 She was gracious enough to share her story with me that day and for the latest edition of Carpe Travel’s Interview with a Winemaker.

-Interview with a Winemaker, Laura Detwiler, Garrison Creek Cellars
+Laura Detwiler, Garrison Creek Cellars

 What attracted you to the world of wine and becoming a winemaker?